fedecarg/webpy-mvc/README.md

 ## Feedback

 If for whatever reason you spot something to fix but cannot patch it yourself, please open an issue.
-Also, any kind of discussion regarding web frameworks is more than welcome.
+Also, any kind of discussion regarding web frameworks is more than welcome @fedecarg